 The higher the number, the brighter the image will be.
-400 ANSI lumens is good for a large room, for example, while 200 ANSI lumens is better suited to a smaller space.
+400 ANSI lumens is good for a large room, for example, while 100 ANSI lumens is only really suited to a smaller space.

 Just to complicate things further, the light from a projector’s light source dims considerably on its way through the projector.
 On average, the ANSI lumen value of the projected image is often only about 30% of the value at its light source.

 Some brands only advertise the lumen value of their projector’s lamp, and don’t clarify the difference.
 If you see a mini projector boasting 4000 lumens, it refers to the light coming from the bulb, not the brightness of the projection.

 It’s important to find a projector that’s easy to set up and use.
 The last thing you want is to be fumbling around with cords and figuring out the interface when you’re trying to enjoy a movie.

 Some projectors come with an auto-keystone feature that automatically adjusts the image so it’s rectangular, even if the surface you’re projecting on is angled or curved.
 It can be a lifesaver when you don’t have a perfectly level surface to work with, or are projecting from well below your viewing area.

 Another thing to look for is an auto-focus that works flawlessly, or a focus ring around the lens that lets you manually adjust the focus until the image is clear.
 Stay away from mini projectors that have fixed-focus lenses where possible.

 While a remote control isn’t strictly necessary, it can certainly be useful when you’re trying to adjust the settings from across the room.
 Many models also have an app that you can download to your phone, so you can control the projector from there instead.